 |Shared By:||Orphaned on Feb 18, 2006|

-Consisting mostly of granite, with a few basaltic exceptions, you will find climbs off all types, from the long traditional and sport routes at Lover's Leap, to the pumpy tall bouldering found everywhere, but most notably Donner and Pack Saddle Passes.
+Consisting mostly of granite with a few basaltic crags located on the north shore.
+You'll find climbs off all types, from the long multi pitch routes at Lover's Leap, to the pumpy tall bouldering found everywhere, but most notably Donner and Lovers Leap.

 Climbing is year round in some places, though most areas are covered in snow from the first snow (usually in October or November) until March - June depending on altitude and direction of the rock.